 Development and Growth is an important stage in the employee journey.

 If companies doesn’t meet the employees’ expectations, they are more likely to leave.
 While HR leaders recognize this, time seems to be the worst enemy of achieving great development and growth.
 Recent research shows that HR leaders prioritize improving operational excellence.
 However, only a third of the combined workforce agreed that they got the new skills that are in demand.

 Basically, leaders and employees say it is hard for them to find time to learn.
 Finding the time to learn and nurturing a learning culture is absolutely relevant.
 However, even if there is a learning culture in the organization, there still needs to be a good way of learning that is adjusted to the employee and easy to administrate.
 This is where stretched learning comes in.

 What is stretched learning and how do you work with it?

-Stretched learning is a way of carefully spreading learning material over time.
+Stretched learning is a way of carefully spreading learning material over time in organizational learning and development.
 This gives the employee the opportunity to catch, grasp and reflect upon specific learnings and use it in practice before moving on to the next step.
 Below, we have outlined the elements of stretched learning and how to use it.1.
 Have one or maximum two learning goals per activity in your learning